kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

   - get
 ```

 This means that users have very few privileges within the shared namespace, limited to creating and getting a Profile CR.
-There are 2 other Custom Resource Definitions that are used to implement protected namespaces.
-All together there are 3 CRDs:
+There is one additional Custom Resource Definition that is used to implement protected namespaces.
+EG

 - Profile
-- Target
 - Permissions

 Each custom resource has an associated controller.
 These controllers do the following:

 - profiles-controller
   - watches for __Profile__ Custom Resources in the kubeflow namespace
-  - creates a __Target__ Custom Resource
-- targets-controller
-  - watches for __Target__ Custom Resources in the kubeflow namespace
   - creates a Namespace and Permission Resource
 - permissions-controller
   - watches for __Permission__ Custom Resources in any protected namespace